 I will also link some articles about getting a Japanese credit card, and sending money both to and from Japan — something you will absolutely need to do when you move here.

-You first have to establish yourself, typically living and working here for more than a year.
-In my case, I worked here two years before applying to my first JCB credit card.
+You first have to establish yourself, typically by living and working here for more than a year.
+In my case, I worked here two years before applying for my first JCB credit card.

-It is one of the easiest to get if you already have a Japanese Post Bank account.
+It is one of the easiest to get if you already have a Japan Post Bank account.
 The necessary documents you will need when you apply are:

 Credit card companies will also require proof of stable employment, which can easily be proven using a bank statement showing direct deposits from your employer.